Forms of Drive: G5-Pentads

 "Ulysses" (1842) Alfred, Lord Tennyson.

-If relationships are mobilized and G4-balance is assured, you are in a suitable position to safely release drives to contribute constructively.
+If G4-relationships are mobilized and balance is assured, you are in a suitable position to use capabilities and safely release drives to contribute constructively.

-Drive leads to initiatives that may succeed or fail, and that is not under personal control.
+Drives may succeed or fail, and that is not under personal control.
 However, without drive nothing will happen.
-It follows that the two higher groupings can be expected to guide and strengthen personal drive.
+It follows that the two higher groupings, G6 and G7, can be expected to guide and personal drive and depend on personal capabilities.

-Driveoperates via capabilities, which includes both your various personal abilities and also other resources that you can command.
-These need to be acknowledged, activated and publicly declared to facilitate their deployment and integration with others.
+Capabilities include both your various personal abilities and also other resources that you can command: facilities, contacts, finances, equipment and more.
+These need to be acknowledged, activated and publicly declared to facilitate their deployment and integration with the efforts of others.

-Declaring capability can be enabled by adding an additional adjacent level to form 3 pentads.
+Declaring capabilities can be enabled by adding an additional adjacent level to form 3 pentads.

 Each pentad has a new qualifier that needs to fit with risking-L5.
 This is provisionally proposed as «reflective» in the sense of thinking deeply about a matter including a review of personal awareness and conclusions.

-This means that each pentad that declares capability must function reflectively and have g1-confident, g2-unequivocal, g3-explicit, g4-reliabe and g5-reflective components.
+This means that each pentad that results from declaring capabilities must function reflectively and consist of g1-confident, g2-unequivocal, g3-explicit, g4-reliabe and g5-reflective levels.
 The labeling of the pentads is as follows:

 • Support (G51)